Frequently Asked Questions

 YES, all sports get the exact same resources and attention as do the more exposed sports.
 With VMS, the equestrian athlete can get the same ability to gain exposure and communicate with college coaches, research colleges that are the best fit and gain education in their sport’s recruiting regulations, etc. The football player and the water polo player now have the same stage to perform on when it comes to their recruiting journey!

-- Can I call into VMS anytime I have a question?
+- Can I contact VMS anytime I have a question?

-YES, not only do we have top-notch web-based resources at your fingertips, but a toll-free number to call so that you can speak with any one of our Recruiting Specialist team members.
+YES, not only do we have top-notch web-based resources at your fingertips, but a 24 Hour "CONTACT US" feature where you can ask questions and communicate with any one of our Recruiting Specialist team members.
 We realize that everyone is unique and sometimes, what works for one doesn’t necessarily work for another, so we are here to LISTEN and come up with the BEST answer for YOU!
-Call us: 1-844-VMS-LIVE (867-5483)
+Just click the "CONTACT US" in our site menu!

 - How many kids have gotten scholarships through VMS?